mcornejo/productcatalog/README.md

 the partition so that it can reduce the access (hits) to the files.

 This _real_ job is capable to read from S3 multiple CSV files in parallel and process them at the same time.
 Once the processing is finished it can store it in a parallel-fashion as well.
+One of the important details is not to exceed the number of request per second that amazon [supports](https://aws.amazon.com/premiumsupport/knowledge-center/emr-s3-503-slow-down/).
+To avoid this exception, the data should be stored and partitioned in a smart way.

 A fine-tuning is needed to select all the parameters for optimal performance.
 The more balanced the files, the better performance it can be obtained.

 ### Versioning
 A small changelog was added to review easily the changes in the repo.
 Comments on the code is also given.
+The comments on the commits are in the [Conventional Commits standard](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Idempotency
 The jobs are idempotent, which means if they are executed multiple times with the same input, they produce the same output.
 This